• Skip to main content

 Water is flowing down the trail.

 We encountered rushing water flowing down the trail further up past Poboktan Campground, on our way to Waterfalls Campground.
-On different parts of the trail, puddles had formed, causing us to detour into the forest to avoid the excessive water.
+At different points along the trail, puddles had formed, prompting us to detour into the forest to avoid the excess water.
 The amount of water flowing down was crazy.
 A lot of snow was melting from above.
-Since we couldn’t walk on the trail, it took us longer to get to our destination.
+Since we couldn’t walk the trail, it took us longer to reach our destination.

 Tip: Being prepared for the unexpected is always a good idea.
 On this trail, that seemed to be the best motto since the conditions were constantly changing.